The Hoya plant is one of the most popular indoor plants that are pretty extravagant, making you want to go through its propagation.

 - Less chance of root rot if placed in tap water as they contain fewer bacteria.

-- You don’t need to worry about soils and fertilizers initially in this method.
+- In this method, you don’t need to worry about soil and fertilizers.

-- Only stem cutting can be done by this method.
+- Only stem cutting can be propagated by this method.

-- Requires a lot of attention as you need to keep changing the water every few days.
+- Requires a lot of attention as you must keep changing the water every few days.

 - You will eventually need to move the Hoya plant into the soil after growing roots.